 “…it is light and atmosphere that create the color key in nature – the most important element in a painting…”

 She has participated in solo and group exhibitions across Canada and in the USA.
-Her work is represented in a number of Canadian and international private collections as well as corporate and public collections, including the Whyte Museum of the Canadian Rockies (Banff), the Alberta Foundation for the Arts, Gulf, Shell and Texaco, and the Calgary Petroleum Club.
+Her work is represented in a number of private collections in Canada, the USA, Korea, China, Australia as well as corporate and public collections, including the Whyte Museum of the Canadian Rockies (Banff), the Alberta Foundation for the Arts, the Calgary Petroleum Club, Gulf, Shell and Texaco.